usharesoft/appcenter-docs/end-user/en/source/pages/migration/scanning.rst

 	7. Download binary locally by clicking ``Download``.
 	8. Copy the binary on the target environment you want to migrate.
 	9. Open a terminal window and login to the target environment.
 	10. Run the scan command on the running target environment to start a scan of the system you want to migrate.
-Note the ``-o`` option in ghe scan command identifies that you will launch a scan with overlay.
+Note the ``-o`` option in the scan command identifies that you will launch a scan with overlay.
 The binary identifies the packages, files and custom files on the system.

 		By default the scan data will be saved in ``/tmp``.
 You can modify the directory where the data will be saved using the ``-t`` option in order to ensure that there is enough space to save the scan data.